asmaparveen47/GOODCABS-/README.md

 **Insights**

 Identified peak demand periods and regions to optimize fleet allocation.

 Uncovered insights into passenger satisfaction and opportunities for improvement.

 Provided recommendations for boosting repeat passenger rates and enhancing customer loyalty.

-This project demonstrated the power of data-driven decision-making in improving operational efficiency and customer experience in the transportation industry
+This project demonstrated the power of data-driven decision-making in improving operational efficiency and customer experience in the transportation industry.

 **Dashboard - Power bi **